elunna/nerfhack-changelog/README.md

 ### Serenity
 * This silver spear has some nice benefits when wielded:
 * counters 80% of hostile monster spells while wielded
+* blocks you from casting spells when wielded
 * blocks aggravate monster
 * prevents monsters from berserking
 * absorbs curses like Magicbane

 ### Thunderfists
-* A pair of gauntlets of force
+* A new artifact gauntlets of force
 * Grants shock resistance when worn
-* Deals shock damage and occasionally releases a chain lightning blast
+* Deals shock damage
+* When monks don these, they occasionally release a chain lightning blast
 * Grants MC1

 ## NEW MONSTERS